Ad: This is a sponsored post

 - Tip out onto a floured surface, and knead for 5 minutes until the dough feels smooth and elastic.
 Return to the bowl, cover with cling film and leave in a warm place to rise for 45mins - 1 hour until the dough has doubled in size.

-- Meanwhile, cook the artichokes according to packet instructions and set aside to cool.
-Toss the cherry tomatoes in the packet with the artichokes, so that they get covered with the same oil and marinade.
+- Toss the cherry tomatoes together with the artichokes, so that they get covered with the same oil and marinade.

 - Mix together the margarine and garlic in a small bowl, and set aside until needed.